DaEagle01/code-experiments/README.md

 Each folder is a focused experiment or learning sandbox.

-- [`mst-dexie`](./mst-dexie) — — modular MST + Dexie setup featuring nested models, hydration, lifecycle hooks, and full offline CRUD — built for real-world structure
+- [`mst-dexie`](./mst-dexie) — — modular MST + Dexie setup featuring nested models, model referencing, hydration, lifecycle hooks, and full offline CRUD — built for real-world structure

 More coming soon...